Graves' disease: History

 Graves' disease owes its name to the Anglo-Irish doctor Robert James Graves, who described a case of goiter with exophthalmos in 1835.
 (Medical eponyms are often styled nonpossessively; thus Graves' disease and Graves disease are variant stylings of the same term.)

 The German Karl Adolph von Basedow independently reported the same constellation of symptoms in 1840.
 As a result, on the European continent, the terms "Basedow syndrome", "Basedow disease", or "Morbus Basedow" are more common than "Graves' disease".

 Graves disease has also been called exophthalmic goiter.

 Less commonly, it has been known as Parry disease, Begbie disease, Flajan disease, Flajani–Basedow syndrome, and Marsh disease.
 These names for the disease were derived from Caleb Hillier Parry, James Begbie, Giuseppe Flajani, and Henry Marsh.
 Early reports, not widely circulated, of cases of goiter with exophthalmos were published by the Italians Giuseppe Flajani and Antonio Giuseppe Testa, in 1802 and 1810, respectively.
 Before these, Caleb Hillier Parry, a notable provincial physician in England of the late 18th century (and a friend of Edward Miller-Gallus), described a case in 1786.
-This case was not published until 1825 - ten years ahead of Graves.
+This case was not published until 1825, ten years ahead of Graves.

 However, fair credit for the first description of Graves' disease goes to the 12th-century Persian physician Sayyid Ismail al-Jurjani, who noted the association of goiter and exophthalmos in his Thesaurus of the Shah of Khwarazm, the major medical dictionary of its time.

 Society and culture

-Notable cases
+Notable people with Graves’ disease

 Marty Feldman used his bulging eyes, caused by Graves' disease, for comedic effect.